Fiscal Management

 The school district will retain an independent financial advisor.
 The financial advisor will be responsible for structuring and preparing all offering documents for each debt issue.
 The financial advisor retained will have comprehensive municipal debt experience, experience with diverse financial structuring, and pricing of municipal securities.

-The treasurer [or designee] shall have the authority to periodically select other service providers (e.g., escrow agents, verification agents, trustees, arbitrage consultants, rebate specialist, etc.) as necessary to meet legal requirements and minimize net debt costs.
+The board treasurer [or designee] shall have the authority to periodically select other service providers (e.g., escrow agents, verification agents, trustees, arbitrage consultants, rebate specialist, etc.) as necessary to meet legal requirements and minimize net debt costs.
 These services can include debt restructuring services and security or escrow purchases.

 Compensation for bond counsel, financial advisor, and other service providers will be as economical as possible and consistent with industry standards for the desired qualification levels.